ably-labs/vscode-ably/CONTRIBUTING.md

 - We may ask for changes to be made before a PR can be merged, either using [suggested changes](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request) or pull request comments.
 You can apply suggested changes directly through the UI.
 You can make any other changes in your fork, then commit them to your branch.
 - As you update your PR and apply changes, mark each conversation as [resolved](- As you update your PR and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).
 ).
-- If you run into any merge issues, checkout this [git tutorial](https://lab.github.com/githubtraining/managing-merge-conflicts) to help you resolve merge conflicts and other issues.
+- If you run into any merge issues, checkout this [help article](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts) to help you resolve merge conflicts and other issues.

 ### Your PR is merged!